What is SLS? – Demystifying the Selective Laser Sintering Process

 Selective Laser Sintering (SLS) is a powerful additive manufacturing process that uses lasers and powdered materials to create intricate 3D objects.
 With its ability to produce complex geometries with a wide range of materials, SLS has become a key technology in various industries.
 In this article, we will delve into the SLS process, unraveling its key steps and shedding light on some of its applications.

 It all begins with powder

 Unlike filament in Fused Deposition Modeling (FDM) or resin in Stereolithography (SLA), the Selective Laser Sintering (SLS) process is based on powder materials.
-Typically, these powders are polymers but can also consist of metals, ceramics or composites.
+Typically, these powders are thermoplastics, but they can also consist of metal particles as seen in the novel Cold Metal Fusion process.
 Inside the 3D printer, the process begins by heating up the material chamber, with the temperature usually ranging from 100°C to 200°C for most polymers.
 Then, a coater (blade or roller) spreads a thin layer of material evenly on the build platform, creating a powder bed.

 Laser Scanning and Sintering